dahrihadri/aws-s3-static-website/README.md

 # aws-s3-static-website
-Step-by-step guide hiw I hosting a static website on Amazon S3, including setup instructions, code examples, and resource management tips.
+Step-by-step guide how I host a static website on Amazon S3, including setup instructions, code examples, and resource management tips.
 Perfect for beginners looking to explore AWS services and deploy their first website

 ## Documentation